kchatsatourian/graphene/CONTRIBUTING.md

 ## How To Contribute

-First of all, go through [WORKING.md](https://github.com/mrpandey/d3graphTheory/blob/master/WORKING.md) to know how D3 Graph Theory works (it's pretty simple actually).
+First, go through [WORKING.md](https://github.com/kchatsatourian/graphene/blob/master/WORKING.md) to know how Graphene works (it's pretty simple actually).
 Now, here are some ways in which you can contribute to this project.

-**Note:** Whenever creating a new issue, please make sure that the issue doesn't already exists in the issues list.
+**Note:** Whenever creating a new issue, please make sure that the issue doesn't already exist in the issues list.
 If the issue is already present, you can add a comment there instead of opening a new one.

 ### 1. Report Bugs